 Dog- and kid-friendly, Lazarus Brewing Co. thrives on East Sixth Street by pouring English, American, French, Belgian and German beers and craft brews.
 Seven days a week, it serves pints of Prodigal Pils and Despereaux, plus Mexican street food favourites, including tacos, and house-roasted coffee at its espresso bar.

-Live music—both indoors and out—at the Historic Scoot Inn takes place rain or shine.
+Enjoy live outdoor music at the Historic Scoot Inn, which takes place rain or shine.
 From Wednesdays to Saturdays, musicians performing a wide range of genres rock-out on stage.
 Established in 1871, the bar at the Scoot Inn is also the oldest in Central Texas and slings one-of-a-kind cocktails.

 4. Learn from Historical and Cultural Artifacts at the George Washington Carver Museum, Cultural and Genealogy Center